10.3 Individual and Interpersonal Advocacy

 • Educate.
 Educate clients on how to manage their current or chronic conditions to improve the quality of their everyday life.
 For example, clients undergoing chemotherapy can benefit from the nurse teaching them how to take their anti-nausea medication in a way that will be most effective for them and will allow them to feel better between treatments.

-• Protect Patient Rights.
+• Protect Client Rights.
 Know clients’ wishes for their care.
 Advocacy may include therapeutically communicating a client’s wishes to an upset family member who disagrees with their choices.
 In this manner, the client’s rights are protected and a healing environment is established.

 • Double-Check for Errors.
 Know that everyone makes mistakes.
 Nurses often identify, stop, and fix errors made by interprofessional team members.
 They flag conflicting orders from multiple providers and notice oversights.
 Nurses should read provider orders and carefully compare new orders to previous documentation.
-If an order is unclear or raises concerns, a nurse should discuss their concerns with another nurse, a charge nurse, a pharmacist, or the provider before implementing it to ensure patient safety.
+If an order is unclear or raises concerns, a nurse should discuss their concerns with another nurse, a charge nurse, a pharmacist, or the provider before implementing it to ensure client safety.

 • Connect Clients to Resources.
 Help clients find resources inside and outside the hospital to support their well-being.
 Know resources in your agency, such as case managers or social workers who can assist with financial concerns, advance directives, health insurance, or transportation concerns.
 Request assistance from agency chaplains to support spiritual concerns.
-Promote community resources, such as patient or caregiver support networks, Meals on Wheels, or other resources to meet their needs.
+Promote community resources, such as client or caregiver support networks, Meals on Wheels, or other resources to meet their needs.

 1. American Nurses Association.
 (2021).
 Nursing: Scope and standards of practice (4th ed.).
 American Nurses Association.